LEARN MORE ABOUT THE BAIL PROCESS

 Getting off bond liability:

-You are no longer liable for the defendant’s bond when he/she has completes all of their court appearances, and when all premiums have been paid.
+The defendant is responsible for the premiums.
+The Indemnitor(s) is/are responsible for the bond if there is a forfeiture.
 It is best to contact the agent when the bond is exonerated by the court, for the fast return of any collateral pledged and to confirm that the bond is exonerated.
-In the event of forfeiture, the indemnitor is liable until the full amount of the bail has been paid, plus any expenses incurred or until the court exonerates the bond.
+In the event of forfeiture, the Indemnitor is liable until the full amount of the bail has been paid, or until the court exonerates the bond.
 The bond then becomes void.

 Information for the Bail Bonds Co-Signer!